import numpy as np

 - \(0\): This is the first element of the state vector, representing the number of re-election terms an incumbent has remaining.
 A \(0\) here signifies that we are not evaluating an incumbent.
 Instead, we are at a “clean slate” moment—the value of drawing a new politician who will start their first term.

 - \(\pi\): This represents the voter’s beliefs.
 Since the politician is a fresh draw from the pool of candidates, the voter has no performance information yet.
-Their belief about the politician’s type is simply the objective prior probability distribution, \(\pi = (\pi_1, \pi_2)\) (e.g., a 20% chance of being low-ability, 80% chance of being high-ability).
+Their belief about the politician’s type is simply the objective prior probability distribution, \(\pi = (\pi_1, \pi_2)\) (in our example, a 50/50 chance of each type).

 So, \(W(0, \pi)\) reads as “The value to the voter of being in a state where a new politician is about to be drawn, and beliefs about this politician are the priors \(\pi\).”